On the concentration distribution in turbulent thermals: Experiments and numerical simulations

 \subsection{Numerical simulations}

 We have conducted 3D simulations of thermals with the open-source pseudospectral code Dedalus \citep{bvolb2016,bvolb2020}, using the setup described by \cite{lj2019}.
 The equations of conservation of momentum and concentration are solved under the Boussinesq approximation.
+Details about the simulations can be found in \citep{lj2019} as we follow the same approach.
+While experiments have a camera-limited range of concentration values (5 orders of magnitude), the precision of the simulations extends the value of the concentration field over 8 orders of magnitude.
 The thermal is initialized at $t=0$ by introducing a spherical concentration perturbation of diameter $d$ into an otherwise homogeneous fluid.
 The spatial domain extends horizontally over $10d$ in both the $x$ and $y$ directions, and vertically over $20D$ in the $z$ direction.
 It is respectively discretized in $256 \times 256 \times 512$ modes.
-We benchmark our simulations against a simulation with a higher resolution of $512 \times 512 \times 1024$, kindly provided by Daniel Lecoanet \citep{lj2019}.
-At a given Reynolds number ($Re \approx 4631$), we find that the kinetic energy spectrum and PDF of concentration (figure~\ref{fig:PDFc_meanc_expsim_256_512}) are very similar between the two resolutions.
+We benchmark our simulations against a simulation with a higher resolution of $512 \times 512 \times 1024$, kindly provided by Daniel Lecoanet (see simulation at $Re = 6300$ in \citep{lj2019}).
+At a given Reynolds number ($Re \approx 4631$), we find that the kinetic energy spectrum and PDF of concentration are similar between the two resolutions (see Fig.~12 in Supplementary Materials \citep{hldhl2025}).

-Our numerical simulations use Reynolds numbers that match those of our experiments.
+The numerical simulations use Reynolds numbers that match those of the experiments.
 In contrast, the Schmidt number $Sc$ is set to 1 in all numerical simulations (for computational resource reasons), resulting in a concentration field that diffuses much faster than in the experiments, where $Sc=2500$.
 Consequently, the Péclet number is also a factor $2500$ larger in the experiments than in the simulations.
 It will allow us to investigate the effect of the Schmidt number on concentration distributions.

-In each simulation, we extract two orthogonal planes that intersect in the middle of the grid.
+Note that turbulent thermals are at first order cylindrically symmetric.
+Then, we analyze two 2D planes orthogonal to each other from the 3D simulations, as it would be similar to the laser plane of the experiments.
 In Section \ref{section:EvolutionPDF}, we will show the evolution of concentration moments and PDF for the average of these two orthogonal planes and compare them to the experiments performed at the same Reynolds numbers.